 Cooking Spaghetti Squash

-3. Place face down on a sheet pan and bake at 350°F for 30-40 minutes depending on the size of your squash or until a fork can easily pierce the exterior.
+Place squash cut side down on a sheet pan and bake at 350°F for 30-40 minutes, depending on the size of your squash, or until a fork can easily pierce the exterior.

-4. Remove from the oven and using a fork shred the flesh of the squash until it separates into spaghetti like pieces
+Remove from the oven and using a fork shred the flesh of the squash until it separates into spaghetti-like pieces

 The cashew cream is what makes this dish truly a winner.
 It is so easy to make.
 Raw cashews blended with pantry staples in a quick, less than 5 minutes process.
 Some people like to soak the cashews for an hour or two.
 I've done it both ways in my smoothie blender cup and the results were the same.
 Easy "cheesiness" without the work or the tummy ache from dairy!